costaparas/graphql-fastapi/README.md

 - `make run`: run the API server
 - `make test`: run the unit tests (+ coverage checking!)
 - `make lint`: apply some basic linting over the codebase

+Update the `PORT` number in the `Makefile` to run the API server on a different port if needed.

 Use of the Makefile assumes you are in an environment where [make](https://www.gnu.org/software/make/manual/make.html) is available.
 If